Ian Ridley is predominantly a landscape artist living and working in Feckenham Worcestershire.

 He has had paintings selected for several years in the Royal Birmingham Society of Artist’s Prize Exhibition in June and has sold to collectors in Europe, Japan and the USA.

-In March 2015 he was invited to exhibit for a month for a second time in acrylics at Malvern Theatre.
-Also this year one of his paintings was commended in the “Artist's" national competition in June and another one received 3rd prize in an international competition through Artist's Info sponsored and judged by Daler Rowney.
+In March 2015 he was invited to exhibit for a month for a second time in acrylics at Malvern Theatre and one of his paintings gained a highly commended award in the “Artist” magazine’s Artist of the Year competition at the Patchings Art Festival held in June.
+Another of his paintings gained 3rd prize in an international art competition judged by Daler Rowney.

 In 2017 Daler and Rowney awarded one of his watercolours 2nd prize in Artistinfo’s annual “Artist of the Year “ international competition and one of his acrylics was accepted onto a worldwide internet exhibition.

 He has been accepted to exhibit and demonstrate at the annual Patchings Art Festival near Nottingham and whilst he has been a regular tutor at the Centre of England Arts Centre he also does demonstrations and runs workshops for art societies throughout the Midlands.